 You should also ask about group discounts that might be available.
 Membership in some associations or groups might qualify you for a discounted group policy.

-It is not likely, but possible, that a dispute may arise between you and your insurance company over some aspect of the policy.
-Typically, this occurs as you negotiate the settlement of a claim that you've filed.
-This office can help people who are having difficulties with their company.
-As we do so, we keep track of the number of times that we receive a concern or complaint about a company.
-This information will give you a better idea about whether current policyholders file complaints against the company, and if they do what types of things they complain about which may help you decide whether to insure with a particular company.
-Click here to display complaint ratio information.
-And remember, this information is just one factor for you to consider in whether to insure with a company.
+It is not likely, but possible, a dispute may arise between you and your insurance company over some aspect of the policy.
+Typically, this occurs as you negotiate the settlement of a claim you've filed.
+DIFS can help people who are having difficulties with their company.
+As we do so, we keep track of the number and types of complaints against a company.
+This information may help you decide whether to buy insurance from a particular company.
+Click here to display complaint ratio information, and remember this information is just one factor for your to consider in choosing a company.

 You also could ask about steps you could take to receive a discount on your premium from the company.
-For example, some companies reduce your premium if you have certain safety features such as air bags, anti-lock brakes or an alarm system on your vehicle, if you have no tickets or accidents, or if you have more than one type of policy with the same company (such as your auto insurance policy and a homeowner or renters insurance policy).
+For example, some companies reduce your premium if you have certain safety features such as air bags, anti-lock brakes, anti-theft devices, if you are a good student, or if you have more than one type of policy with the same company (such as your auto insurance policy and a homeowner or renters insurance policy).

-Also, you might ask about group discounts that might be available.
+Also, you might ask about group discounts that are available.
 Membership in some associations or groups might lower your premium.

-You can review another consumer publication How to Reduce the Cost of Your Car Insurance for tips on reducing the cost of your insurance.
-The Buyers' Guide to Auto Insurance in Michigan and our Consumers Guide to No-Fault Automobile Insurance in Michigan also contains additional suggestions.
+You can review another consumer publication: How to Reduce the Cost of Your Car Insurance for tips on reducing the cost of your insurance.
+Your Guide to Automobile Insurance For Michigan Consumers and our Consumers Guide to No-Fault Automobile Insurance in Michigan also contain additional suggestions.

-If you are not eligible for coverage directly in the voluntary market, you are still eligible for coverage through the Michigan Auto Insurance Placement Facility (MAIPF).
-This entity is created by state law, but it is not a part of state government.
-You can find out more by reviewing the publication The Michigan Auto Insurance Placement Facility Although the MAIPF's rate may be higher than if you insured directly with an insurance company, any agent must submit an application to the MAIPF if you request him or her to do so.
+If you are not eligible for coverage directly in the voluntary market, you are still eligible for coverage through the Michigan Auto Insurance Placement Facility (MAIPF), although the rates may be higher than if you insured directly with an insurance company.
+The MAIPF is created by state law, but it is not a part of state government.
+You can find out more by reviewing the publication: The Michigan Auto Insurance Placement Facility.
+Any agent must submit an application to the MAIPF if you request him or her to do so.